donejs/donejs/docs/guides/place-my-order.md

 }
 ```

-We have a `menu` property which provides a `lunch` and `dinner` option (which will show later inside the tabs we set up in the previous chapter later).
+We have a `menu` property which provides a `lunch` and `dinner` option (which will show later inside the tabs we set up in the previous chapter).
 We want to be able to add and remove items from the order, check if an item is in the order already, set a default order status (`new`), and be able to calculate the order total.
 For that to happen, we need to create a new `order` model:

 ```
 donejs add supermodel order